angular/angular/aio/content/guide/reactive-forms.md

 ### Display the component

-Update the `AppComponent` template, adding the `ProileEditor` component that contains the form.
+The `ProileEditor` component that contains the form is displayed when added to a component template.

 <code-example path="reactive-forms/src/app/app.component.1.html" region="app-profile-editor" linenums="false" title="src/app/app.component.html (profile editor)">